 SEEK SUPPORT FROM SEVERAL PROFESSIONALS AND SEVERAL MODALITIES

-Don’t expect one professional to be the one for you for all time.
-Each professional has their own specialty and range of work, which may be perfect for a time, but will not last forever.
-When you feel you have gotten what you needed from a professional, be ready to move on.
-When therapy is no longer the right modality, consider coaching or mentoring.
-It is healthy to creatively weave through these various modalities (and others) depending on where you are in your life.
-For example, I often work with clients who are learning about their giftedness in coaching, while they are still in therapy for healing from childhood wounds.
+Don’t expect one therapist or coach to be the one for you for all time.
+Each helping professional has their own specialty and range of work, which may be perfect for a time, but will not last forever.
+When you feel you have gotten what you needed from a professional, be ready to say thank you and move on to the next supportive relationship.
+It is healthy to creatively weave through various relationships and modalities (therapy, coaching, etc), depending on where you are in your life and what is relevant for you now, in terms of paid support.

 Gifted people often have areas where they are doing very well and other areas where they are struggling, and everywhere in between.
 They also often have a wide range of goals, so sometimes multiple professionals supporting them at once for their various goals makes the most sense and is exactly what they need.
 Essentially, I remind gifted clients that they do not have to take the system as it is, but can creatively use the elements of the system to customize their support needs.
-After all, the system as it is was created to provide support for the neuronorm mind, thus it’s never going to fit their mind without some creative tinkering on their part.
+After all, the system as it is was created to provide support for the neuronorm mind, thus it’s never going to fit the gifted mind without some active and creative tinkering.

 IF YOU ARE FEELING INVALIDATED, MISUNDERSTOOD OR (RE)TRAUMATIZED IN YOUR CURRENT THERAPY/COACHING RELATIONSHIP, MOVE ON & FIND SOMEONE NEW

-I have worked with too many clients who doubted their feelings and experiences with a non-helpful professional, and stayed in harmful support relationships for years - sometimes decades.
+I have worked with too many gifted clients who doubted their feelings and experiences with a non-helpful professional, and stayed in harmful support relationships for years - sometimes decades.
 They thought they weren’t a “good client” or thought they just needed to work harder to make their reality match what their therapist or coach was saying.
 Of course, therapeutic and support relationships are bound to have moments of disharmony and disagreement, but you should never be feeling chronically invalidated or retraumatized by your relationship with a support professional.
-If that is the case, affirm that your needs do not match what is being offered and follow the links above for reaching out to us or another support organization to find a new therapist or support professional.
+If that is the case, affirm that your needs do not match what is being offered and follow the links above for help finding a new therapist.

 GROWING THE NETWORK OF GIFTED-KNOWLEDGEABLE SUPPORT